-IT IS FURTHER ORDERED that Respondent shall fully correct the file monitoring violations as indicated in the exhibits, hereto, and submit full documentation of the corrections to TDHCA on or before February 14, 2022.
+IT IS FURTHER ORDERED that Respondent shall fully correct the file monitoring violations as indicated at Exhibits 1-2 and submit full documentation of the corrections to TDHCA via CMTS within 30 days of occupancy by a qualified household.

-IT IS FURTHER ORDERED that Respondent must keep the property in compliance by timely submitting corrective documentation to fully resolve any future compliance violations found by TDHCA during a two-year probationary period, with the term beginning on the date this Agreed Final Order is fully executed by all parties and ending two years later.
+IT IS FURTHER ORDERED that Respondent must keep the property in compliance by timely submitting corrective documentation to fully resolve any future compliance violations found by TDHCA during a four-year probationary period beginning on the date this Order is signed by TDHCA.

-IT IS FURTHER ORDERED that in the event of a Department-approved sale of either: (A) the property to an unaffiliated third party, or (B) general partner interests that results in a full change of the ownership structure and control of the property, the two-year probationary period shall terminate earlier, upon the date of sale consummation.
+IT IS FURTHER ORDERED that in the event of a Department-approved sale of either: (A) the property to an unaffiliated third party, or (B) general partner interests that results in a full change of the ownership structure and control of the property, the probationary period shall terminate earlier, upon the date of sale consummation.

-IT IS FURTHER ORDERED that timely correction of future compliance violations shall be determined in accordance with 10 TAC §10.602 (Notice to Owners and Corrective Action Periods), a copy of which is included at Exhibit 1.
-Any corrective documentation not submitted on or before a compliance monitoring deadline shall be considered untimely and will constitute a violation of this agreement provided that Respondent did not timely request and receive an extension in accordance with the rule.
+IT IS FURTHER ORDERED that timely resolution of future compliance violations shall be determined in accordance with 10 TAC §10.602 (Notice to Owners and Corrective Action Periods), a copy of which is included at Exhibit 3.
+Any corrective documentation not submitted on or before a compliance monitoring deadline shall be considered untimely and shall constitute a violation of this Order unless Respondent timely requests and receives an extension in accordance with the rule.

-IT IS FURTHER ORDERED that full resolution of future compliance violations will be determined by whether or not a timely submission includes all documentation that was requested in an annual report, file monitoring, or physical inspection letter that is sent to Respondent by the TDHCA Compliance Division via the Compliance Monitoring and Tracking System (CMTS).
+IT IS FURTHER ORDERED that full resolution of future compliance violations shall be determined by whether or not a timely submission includes all documentation that was requested in an annual report, file monitoring, or physical inspection letter that is sent to Respondent by the TDHCA Compliance Division via the Compliance Monitoring and Tracking System (CMTS).

-IT IS FURTHER ORDERED that if Respondent timely and fully complies with the terms and conditions of this Agreed Final Order, correcting all violations as required, and remaining in compliance for a probationary period of two (2) years, the satisfactory performance under this order will be accepted in lieu of the remaining assessed administrative penalty and the remaining \$4,000 portion of the administrative penalty will be deferred and forgiven.
+IT IS FURTHER ORDERED that if Respondent timely and fully complies with the terms and conditions of this Agreed Final Order, correcting all violations as required, and remaining in compliance for the probationary period, the satisfactory performance under this Order shall be accepted in lieu of the assessed administrative penalty and the full \$2,000.00 administrative penalty shall be deferred and forgiven.

-IT IS FURTHER ORDERED that if Respondent fails to satisfy any conditions or otherwise violates any provision of this order, or the property is sold before the terms and conditions of this Agreed Final Order have been fully satisfied, then the remaining administrative penalty in the amount of \$4,000 shall be immediately due and payable to the Department.
-Such payment shall be made by cashier's check payable to the "Texas Department of Housing and Community Affairs" upon the earlier of (1) within thirty days of the date the Department sends written notice to Respondent that it has violated a provision of this Order, or (2) the property closing date if sold before the terms and conditions of this Agreed Final Order have been fully satisfied.
+IT IS FURTHER ORDERED that if Respondent fails to satisfy any conditions or otherwise violates any provision of this order, or the property is sold before the terms and conditions of this Agreed Final Order have been fully satisfied, then the full administrative penalty in the amount of \$2,000.00 shall be immediately due and payable to the Department.
+Such payment shall be made by cashier's check payable to the "Texas Department of Housing and Community Affairs" upon the earlier of (1) within thirty days of the date the Department sends written notice to Respondent that it has violated a provision of this Order, or (2) the property closing date if sold before the terms and conditions of this Order have been fully satisfied.

-IT IS FURTHER ORDERED that in the event that the probated \$4,000 portion of the administrative penalty becomes due as a result of future compliance violations that are not timely and fully resolved, those future violations may be referred for a separate enforcement action in accordance with normal monitoring and enforcement procedures at Tex.
-Gov't Code \$\$2306.041-.0504, 10 TAC Chapter 2, and 10 TAC Chapter 10.
+IT IS FURTHER ORDERED that in the event that the probated \$2,000.00 portion of the administrative penalty becomes due as a result of future compliance violations that are not timely and fully resolved, those future violations may be referred for a separate enforcement action in accordance with normal monitoring and enforcement procedures at Tex.
+Gov't Code §§2306.041-.0504, 10 TAC Chapter 2, and 10 TAC Chapter 10.